Postgraduate Diploma in Interior Design for Hotels and New Hostelling, degree awarded by Pompeu Fabra University (UPF) and Elisava.

 - Command of the entire creative process from the conceptualization to the execution of the project and its perceptive maintenance.

 - Resolve the integration of all the technical facilities and equipment that converge in the project.

-- Control of the various disciplines involved, such as furniture, applied graphics, lighting, etc.
+- Control of the various disciplines involved, such as furniture, applied graphics and lighting.

 - Good resolution in the public expression of ideas and own projects.

 - Knowledge of the work and execution phases of a professional project in the corporate interior design field.